 The subjunctive forms in English are easy to use

-However, the subjunctive structure of the verb can cause a little bit of confusion.
+However, the subjunctive structure of the verb tense can cause a little bit of confusion.

 Verbs in the present subjunctive take a distinct form that is similar to the imperative mood, so we need to be careful in choosing grammar structures to reflect the sense of a phrase accurately.